Museum of Science & Industry (Tampa): Accreditation

 The Museum of Science & Industry was re-accredited in April 2008 by the American Alliance of Museums (AAM).
 MOSI was the 2009 recipient of the National Medal for Museums for the Institute of Museums and Library Services, which is the highest national award given to museums.

 Educational Programs and Camps

-MOSI offers S.T.E.A.M.
-(Science, Technology, Engineering, Art and Math) powered programs for all ages from preschool to seniors.

-MOSI's Science Camps are open when school is out of session including winter breaks and summer.
-MOSI offers summer educational camps usually lasting from June through August.
-These camps range in various scientific topics from snorkeling in natural springs, using DNA to solve crimes, designing video games, and more.
-Teens can explore careers in fields such as art, technology, math, engineering or science at the S.T.E.A.M.
-Career Camp.
-Attendees receive a S.T.E.A.M.
-Certificate of Achievement for successful completion.
-The camps are designed for students K- High School.
+MOSI offers S.T.E.A.M (Science, Technology, Engineering, Art, and Math) programs for preschool through high school students.
+MOSI's camps are open when school is out of session, including summer educational camps.
+These camps cover various scientific topics such as snorkeling in a natural spring, using DNA to solve crimes, and video game design.
+Attendees will receive a S.T.E.A.M Certificate of Achievement after completing the courses.

 Community engagement

 Hispanic Scientist of the Year Award

 Catering to the large, diverse community of Tampa Bay (and Florida at large), MOSI recognizes Hispanic Scientists through an annual award.
 The scientists attend Meet the Scientists Days, and they speak to children about their paths to the STEM fields.
 The Hispanic Scientist of the Year Award has been awarded since 2001.